Cantera/cantera-website/pages/tutorials/cxx-guide/factories.rst

 This program uses "factory" functions to create derived objects objects of the appropriate type which are specified in the input file ``gri30.yaml``.

-..
-   TODO: Update example to use "core.h" after release of Cantera 3.0

 .. include:: pages/tutorials/cxx-guide/factory_demo.cpp
    :code: c++